Otherkin

 Variations & related interests

 Kintypes range from classical mythical beings to creatures invented in modern fiction ("fictionkin").
-The identity sits close to therianthropy (animal kintypes), and is conceptually adjacent to embodiment themes explored in erotic target identity inversion and to fascination with the monstrous or non-human in teratophilia, though those are separate phenomena.
+The identity sits closest to therianthropy (animal kintypes), and is conceptually adjacent to embodiment themes explored in erotic target identity inversion and to fascination with the monstrous or non-human in teratophilia, though those are separate phenomena.

 Safety, consent & law

 Otherkin identity is legal and harms no one.
-Informal notions such as "species dysphoria" (distress at a felt mismatch between body and identity) are community language, not clinical diagnoses; anyone in genuine distress is encouraged to seek affirming, non-judgemental support.
+Informal notions such as "species dysphoria" (distress at a felt mismatch between body and identity) are community language, not clinical diagnoses.
+Anyone in genuine distress is encouraged to seek affirming, non-judgemental support.

 - Therianthropy / Therian Identity36/100Identity & TransformationA non-sexual subcultural identity in which a person feels themselves to be, in a personal and integral way, one or more non-human animals, distinct from clinical lycanthropy and from role-play.36